The Wheaton Blog

 - Large Payment is Required Upfront

 When booking with a high-quality moving company, a deposit is rarely required.
 Peak season – May through September – is the only time a deposit may make sense.
 This is because this is such a busy time for the industry, movers may need to ensure they’re covered in case of cancelations.
 This will also allow you to reserve a spot on the calendar.
 In any case, deposits should be small.
 Be wary of large deposit requirements.
-Regardless, if someone is asking you for a deposit in January, this is most likely a scam.
+If someone is asking you for a deposit in January, this is most likely a scam.

 - Cash is the Only Form of Payment Allowed for the Deposit

-It’s 2022…cash is a thing of the past for most people.
-If a moving company requires a large cash deposit, that is a red flag.
+It’s 2022…cash is a thing of the past for most businesses.
+If a moving company requires a large cash deposit, that is a huge red flag.
 As mentioned before, large deposits often indicate a scam.
 Further, there is no way to track cash; this often indicates the situation is fishy.
 Even if it is a smaller deposit, there is still no reason for cash to be the only form of payment allowed.
 If this is the case with your experience, you should most definitely ask questions.

 - Showing Up Without a License in the FMCSA Database